 - On-site face-to-face tuition through weekend sessions focusing on skills and small group work for the core written subject (COVID-19 dependent)

 - ‘Live’ online tutorials and skills workshops to supplement the onsite small group work.

-The 2020 PPC I Hybrid commences with our Induction Day on 16 December 2020 at which iPads will be distributed and initial online lectures released.
+At your Induction Day on 16 December 2020, iPads will be distributed and initial online lectures released.